DataStax-Academy/zdm-scenario-katapod/cleanup.md

 _Goal: Cleanly delete all resources that are no longer needed once the migration is over._

-If your ZDM infrastructure was running on disposable hosts (such as cloud instances that you can delete with one click), you could do so now.
+If your ZDM infrastructure was running on disposable hosts, such as cloud instances that you can delete with one click), you could do so now.

-In this exercise, however, all containers (and related Docker objects) are running on the same host: for the sake of completeness, you can cleanly dispose of all resources not used anymore.
+In this exercise, however, all containers (and related Docker objects) are running on the same host: for the sake of completeness, let us explicitly dispose of all resources not needed anymore.

 Remove the `zdm-ansible-container` with: